-‘Teen Mom 2’ Kailyn Lowry Re-Tweets Message About Mistakes Amid Pregnancy Drama
+‘Teen Mom 2’ Kailyn Lowry Re-Tweets Message About Mistakes, Amid Pregnancy Drama

 “We all make mistakes, don’t act like you’re better than someone else,” read her second.

 “The father is a friend Kail was briefly dating,” Kailyn Lowry’s publicist, Casi Densmore-Koon, explained to Radar Online weeks ago.
-“This was Kail’s choice and she is 100% happy.
+“This was Kail’s choice and she is 100 percent happy.
 Kail can’t wait to welcome the new addition to her family this summer.”

-Kailyn Lowry announced she and Javi Marroquin were getting a divorce in May of last year and sometime around the early part of November, she and the unidentified man conceived a child.
+Kailyn Lowry announced that she and Javi Marroquin were getting a divorce in May of last year, and sometime around the early part of November, she and the unidentified man conceived a child.
 A while later, as Lowry announced on Twitter, their relationship came to an end.

 “We don’t know how involved the father will be,” the rep continued. “[Kailyn Lowry] will release that information when she’s ready.”

-Kailyn Lowry appeared alongside her Teen Mom 2 co-star, Leah Messer, during an episode of the live after show weeks ago and during the appearance, host Nessa Diab was denied a comment after questioning the reality star about who had fathered her child.
+Kailyn Lowry appeared alongside her Teen Mom 2 co-star, Leah Messer, during an episode of the live after-show weeks ago and during the appearance, host Nessa Diab was denied a comment after questioning the reality star about who had fathered her child.

 “She will not find out the gender, just like she didn’t with Isaac and Lincoln.
 Kail is thankful for the positive support, and we thank her fans for respecting her privacy during this exciting time,” Densmore-Koon added.